Inside: Tired of Sibling Arguing? This 5-1 ratio is proven to end squabbles and repair sibling relationships (according to science).

 Perhaps, they’re impulsive.

-Maybe they are angry, or even more aggressive behaviors.
+Maybe they are angry, or showing even more aggressive behaviors.

-Getting the siblings to get along and treat each other kindly with shelter in place or doing school at home, has made everything feel that much bigger.
+Getting the siblings to get along and treat each other kindly while doing school at home has made everything feel that much bigger.

 Add isolation on top of it all and it’s a recipe for disaster!

-So today we’re talking about what to do if you’ve got kids who are really struggling to treat each other kindly.
+So let’s jump into what to do if you’ve got kids who are really struggling to treat each other kindly.

 How to Help Siblings Talk to Each Other Without Being Mean (Or Pushing Each Other’s Buttons)